A HALF-DAY TOUR OF MUSCAT

 [MUSCAT, OMAN] — When I told people I was going to Oman, they first nod, then shake their head.
 “Wait, Oman?
 Where’s Oman?”

-I felt that too when I first saw pictures of the incredible hotels in my previous posts.
+I felt that too when I first saw pictures of the incredible hotels in my previous post on an amazing hotel on the edge of a Omani canyon or of this beach resort you can paraglide into or sleeping in a tent camp in the desert.
 But Muscat, was a great surprise to me, as well.

 I was just planning to be in/out of the city in a short time, so really didn’t expect to see much.
 But once there, I realized that I hadn’t planned well — I had booked the trip just ten days prior.